 The White Desert

-The White Desert has a well-deserved reputation as Egypt's most famous desert destination - and for good reason.
+The White Desert has a well-deserved reputation as Egypt's most famous desert destination for luxury Egypt vacations - and for good reason.
 Cretaceous rocks have eroded here and become monolithic sculptures - venoms - with unusual forms resembling camels, leopards, lions, ostriches and hawks.
 The number of otherworldly and beautifully carved rock formations shaped as giant mushrooms or stacked pebbles is unmatched in any other desert in the world.
 The easiest way to get to the White Desert is from Oasis Baharija or Farafra.

 Temple of Deir el Bahari